-200+ Cool Unique Middle Names
+200+ Cool Middle Names

 Hello, cool unique middle names, and bye-bye to the bland connectives of generations past.
-Cool unique middle names are a way to honor the family, be creative or whimsical, use a name you're not quite brave enough to try as a first.
+Cool unique middle names are a way to honor the family, be creative or whimsical, and use a name you're not quite brave enough to try as a first.

 Among the most common middle names today are Grace, Rose, and Marie for girls, and James, Lee, and Michael for boys.
 We’d make them cooler and more unique by transforming them to Gray, Roux, and Marais, and Jaz, Lane, and McCoy.

 Another way to make your baby's middle name pop is to choose one with a cool initial, such as Ximena, Quebec, or Zane.
-You can also choose a unique middle name with personal meaning, including a family surname, a special place name, or an inspirational name such as Jericho or Peace.
+You could also choose a unique middle name with personal meaning, including a family surname, a special place name, or an inspirational name such as Jericho or Peace.

-Here, some cool unique middle names that might be perfect for your baby, ordered by their current popularity on Nameberry.
+Check out our list of cool, unique middle names that might be perfect for your baby, ordered by their current popularity on Nameberry.

 RELATED: